 Composition and organization of signaling networks.
-To dissect signaling pathways, we use combinations of genome-wide RNAi and large-scale mass spectrometry to identify components of signaling networks; characterize their activities using functional read-outs such as phosphorylation changes, transcriptional outputs, and cellular phenotypes.
-In particular, we are interested in identifying points of intersections, or "cross-talk nodes", between signaling pathways as cells within tissues are exposed to multiple signals that are somehow integrated into coherent responses.
-We are applying these approaches to our ongoing studies of the Insulin/TOR pathway and Hippo networks that play fundamental roles in coordinating growth and proliferation.
-More recently, to probe the functional redundancies within networks, we have begun using CRISPR-based knock out strategies that in combination with RNAi provides a powerful platform for synthetic functional screens.
+To dissect signaling pathways, we use combinations of genome-wide RNAi and large-scale mass spectrometry to identify components of signaling networks, and characterize their activities using functional read-outs such as phosphorylation changes, transcriptional outputs, and cellular phenotypes.
+In particular, we are interested in identifying points of intersections, or "cross-talk nodes," between signaling pathways as cells within tissues are exposed to multiple signals that are somehow integrated into coherent responses.
+We apply these approaches to our ongoing Insulin/TOR pathway and Hippo network studies, as they play fundamental roles in coordinating growth and proliferation.
+To probe the functional redundancies within networks, we have begun using CRISPR-based knock out strategies in combination with RNAi to provide a powerful platform for synthetic functional screens.
 Finally, we are currently extending our signaling network studies beyond cell lines to complex tissues and are implementing a proximity labeling approach, based on the engineered peroxidase APEX, that allows characterization of subcellular proteomes in live tissues.

 Cell signaling in time and space.
 Understanding how intercellular signaling is able to produce defined cell fates or behavioral outcomes is a critical question in cell and developmental biology.
-Many years of studies have identified a small number of core signaling pathways: EGF, FGF, Cytokine JAK-STAT, JNK, Hedgehog, Hippo, Notch, NF-KB, Retinoic Acid, TGFβ and Wnt/Wingless; which are used in many different contexts to generate cell and tissue complexity.
-These studies have shown that 1. individual pathways can produce distinct responses and 2. that signaling crosstalk is key to generating diverse outcomes.
-It is now clear that the two work as an ensemble to generate the mature, functional organism.
+Years of studies have identified a small number of core signaling pathways: EGF, FGF, Cytokine JAK-STAT, JNK, Hedgehog, Hippo, Notch, NF-KB, Retinoic Acid, TGFβ and Wnt/Wingless; which are used in many different contexts to generate cell and tissue complexity.
+These studies have shown that 1) individual pathways can produce distinct responses and 2) signaling crosstalk is key to generating diverse outcomes.
+It is now clear that the two work together to generate mature, functional organisms.
 While a great deal is known about which signaling pathways are involved in which processes, it remains unclear how a combination of pathways function to affect cell fate and behavior.
 Manipulation of individual pathways over a timescale of hours or days gives an indication of how a specific pathway affects cell fate, and epistasis analyses can identify some relationships between pathways; however, primary signaling responses at the transcriptional level can occur on a timescale of minutes so secondary responses and sequential pathway crosstalk complicate interpretation of data from single, late time points.
-Dissecting the relationships between pathways and the flow of information that regulates cell fate requires a level of temporal and spatial resolution that can best be achieved by either time courses or ideally live imaging.
-We are developing a number of tools and approaches, based on tagging endogenous genes with dynamic fluorescence reporters that improve dramatically the temporal visualization of gene activities, to observe signaling at high spatiotemporal resolution in vivo.
+Dissecting the relationships between pathways and the flow of information that regulates cell fate requires a level of temporal and spatial resolution that can best be achieved by either time courses or, ideally, live imaging.
+We are developing various tools and approaches, based on tagging endogenous genes with dynamic fluorescence reporters that improve dramatically the temporal visualization of gene activities, to observe signaling at high spatiotemporal resolution in vivo.
 We are particularly interested in using these tools to analyze in the Drosophila gut how interactions between pathways are orchestrated to control stem cell proliferation during homeostasis and regeneration.
-In addition, to address questions about crosstalk and target co-regulation, we are mapping, using targeted DamID in gut stem cells, the targets of transcription factors regulated by the major proliferative signaling pathways.
+In addition, to address questions about crosstalk and target co-regulation, we are using targeted DamID in gut stem cells to map the targets of transcription factors regulated by the major proliferative signaling pathways.